ld32/HTSbauer/Readme.md

 * run: "source analysis.sh "BAUER_CENTER_SEQUENCING_FILE" "
 * wait around 6/7 hours (You will receive an email once is over) (less than 1 hour if sabre branch is used)

-The script will output the following:
+The script will output the following when using the sabre branch:

 * mochiview directory with wig files ready to load in mochiview
+* Jbrowser directory with bigwig files to load in yeast genome database browser
 * fastqc directory with one html and one zip file for quality controls for which barcode
 * temp directory containing the bam files for each barcode as well as the peak calling files for each barcode
-* a IGV directory with sorted and indexed bam files to load in IGV
+* a IGV directory with sorted and indexed bam files to load in IGV (
-* demultiplex and mapping pdf files with statistics of these two steps
+* demultiplex and mapping and duplication pdf files with statistics of these two steps
 * log.out file with the entire log of the script run